Bechtel Lectures in Anabaptist-Mennonite Studies

 The Bechtel Lectures in Anabaptist-Mennonite Studies were established in 2000 through the generosity of Lester Bechtel.
 As a devoted churchman with an active interest in Mennonite history, Lester’s dream was to make the academic world of research and study accessible to a broader constituency and to build bridges of understanding between the academy and the church.
 This lecture series provides a forum through which the core meaning and values of the Anabaptist-Mennonite faith and heritage might be communicated to a diverse audience and be kept relevant and connected to the rapidly changing world of our day.

 David Weaver-Zercher is the guest lecturer for the 2017-18 Bechtel Lectures in Anabaptist-Mennonite Studies.
-He will lecture on Thursday, March 1, 2018 at Grebel.
+His lecture on Thursday, March 1, 2018 will focus on the social history of the Martyrs Mirror.
+David will also take part in a panel discussion on Amish, Mennonites, and the media.

 David is currently a professor of American religious history at Messiah College in Grantham, Pennsylvania.
 His writing is focused on portrayals of the Amish from an outsider's perspective.
 His publications include, The Amish in the American Imagination (Johns Hopkins University Press, 2001); Writing the Amish: The Worlds of John A. Hostetler (Penn State University Press, 2005); and a coedited volume with Diane Zimmerman Umble, The Amish and the Media (Johns Hopkins University Press, 2008).